sevkicetiner/sevkicetiner/README.md

 <h1 align="center">Hi 👋, I'm Sevki</h1>
 <h3 align="center">A passionate mobile developer from Belgium</h3>

-- 🔭 I’m currently working as Mobile and Web developer.
+- 🔭 I’m a Mobile Developer.
+I have been working for 7 years as a Mobile and Web Developer.

-- 🌱 I’m currently learning **Cloud functions, Serverless Development, CI/CD, Clean Code and Clean Architechture**
+- 🌱 I’m currently learning **Cloud functions, Serverless Development, CI/CD, Clean Code, and Clean architecture**

 - 👨‍💻 All of my projects are available at [www.ctnr.dev](www.ctnr.dev)

-- 💬 Ask me about **Android, Flutter, Firebase, iOS**
+- 💬 Ask me about **Android, Flutter, Angular, Firebase, iOS**

 - 📫 How to reach me **sevki.ctnr@gmail.com**